lesego12/alx-low_level_programming/0x08-recursion/README.md

 FILE 6-is_prime_number.c is a function that returns 1 if the input integer is a prime number.

 FILE 100-is_palindrome.c is a function that returns 1 if a string is a palindrome and 0 if not.

+FILE 101-wildcmp.c is a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.